-These articles explains how to avoid infringing other people's patents.
+These articles explain how to avoid infringing other people's patents.
 When you launch your inventive product, you need to mitigate against theft of your invention by others but also be concerned that you are not infringing on the rights of others and their patent.
-How do you copy an existing product without infringing on their rights?
+How do you copy an existing product without infringing on its rights?
 These are the topics discussed in this section.

 One of the difficulties of securing a patent based injunction was that it was difficult to prove that the harm to the patent owner was irreparable or that monetary compensation was not enough to make the patent owner whole due to the infringement of the patent.
 In Metalcraft v.
 Toro Co.
 (Fed.
 Cir.
 2017), the […]

 Background In Eli Lilly v.
 Teva (Fed.
 Cir.
 2017), the patent owner (Eli Lilly) sued Teva under a theory of active inducement of infringement.
 In particular, the patent owner asserted that Teva induced others to infringe Eli Lilly’s patent (U.S. Pat.
 No. 7,772,209).
 Teva was not accused of directly infringing the patent itself, but instead […]

 1. Process patent may be used to block importation of products made with patented method steps Everything begins and ends with the claim set since the claims define the scope of protection afforded under the patent and to a large extent also drive the structure of the patent application.
 The claims are generally directed to the […]